Ratan Thiyam: The plays of Ratan Thiyam

-His works profess a deep concern for social welfare and spiritual yearnings in the midst of the political chaos in the modern world.
+His works express a deep concern for social welfare and spiritual yearnings amidst the political chaos of the modern world.
 His plays infuse rationalised and multifaceted analysis of myriad perspectives.
-Using ingenious theatrical stagecraft, his plays are tinged with literary beauty and meaning.
-Most of Ratan Thiyam's plays are thematically Indianised and are profound plays with universal appeal.
+Using ingenious theatrical stagecraft, his plays are marked by literary beauty and profound meaning.
+Most of Ratan Thiyam's plays are thematically Indianized and are profound, with universal appeal.
+Most of his plays were in his native Manipuri language (Meitei).
+They incorporated indigenous traditions like the Wari Liba, a Manipuri storytelling form, Thang-Ta, a martial arts style, and Pung, the Manipuri drum.
+He was also an expert practitioner of Thang-Ta.

-His works are strongly influenced by Natya Sastra, an Indian theatre style propounded by Bharata during the second century B.C., as also ancient Greek drama, and the Noh theatre of Japan.
-His approach to theatre has been shaped by years of study under the tutelage of several major exponents of the traditional Meitei performing arts.
+His productions are characterised by tightly choreographed movement sequences, visual tableaux, ritualistic repetitions, silence, minimal dialogue, and nuanced lighting designs, creating a meditative and immersive theatrical experience.
+His works are strongly influenced by Natya Sastra, an Indian theatre style propounded by Bharata during the second century B.C., as also ancient Greek drama, the Noh theatre of Japan and Metei performing arts.
+His approach to theatre was shaped by years of study under the tutelage of several major exponents of the traditional Meitei performing arts.
 Thiyam is also known for his use of traditional martial arts, of Thang-Ta in his plays, such as in Urubhangam (Broken Thigh), of Sanskrit playwright Bhāsa itself based on an episode from epic, the Mahabharata, which along with Chakravyuh (Army Formation) is considered one of his finest works.
 In 1986, he adapted Jean Anouilh's "Antigone" as Lengshonnei, a comment on the personal behaviour of politicians, failing to handle political situation in the state.
 Uttar Priyadarshi (The Final Beatitude), an adaptation of Hindi verse play by playwright and poet Agyeya in 1996, based on a story of redemption of King Ashoka, a man's struggle against his own inner dark side and a plea for peace, knowing its impact on future generation.
 The play has since travelled to many parts of the South Asia, Australia and the US.

 His play Andha Yug (The Blind Age), known for creating an intense and intimate experience, around the epochal theme, was famously staged in an open-air performance, at Tonga, Japan, on 5 August 1994, a day before the forty-ninth anniversary of Atomic Holocaust in Hiroshima.

-His major plays include Ritusamharam: The work seeks solace and sanity amidst chaos and violence of today's world.
+His major plays include Ritusamharam: The work seeks solace and sanity amidst the chaos and violence of today's world.
 In 2014, Thiyam opened a Manipuri adaptation of Macbeth, translocated to a historical Meitei context, with names of characters unchanged.
 It was the opening act at the 2019 inaugural Bangladesh International Theatre Festival.